NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Select example patients with original CTs along with folllow-up CT and/or PETs scans.
+1. Objective A. Align follow-up scans to planning CTs using 3D Slicer, Plastimatch, or other algorithms.
-1. Objective B. Align follow-up scans to planning CTs using 3D Slicer, Plastimatch, or other algorithm.
+2. Objective B. Gain insight on traditional registration methods vs. emerging deep learning methods
-1. Objective C. Develop scripts to run on multiple patients and inspect the results using 3D Slicer.
+3. Objective C. Develop scripts to run on multiple patients and inspect the results using 3D Slicer.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Start by selecting candidate patient scans and testing registration tools in Slicer and/or PlastiMatch to align them
+1. Select candidate patient scans and registration tools in Slicer
-1. Investigate de-noising or other preprocessing steps for PET scans before registration.
-Will it help the final result?
+2. Compare registration results from a few algorithms in Slicer (Elastix, Plastimatch, etc.)
-1. Compare registration results of different algorithms in Slicer
+3. Segmentation: Will segmentation of follow-up scans enable other algortihms?
+(Csaba's Segmentation-assisted registration)
-1. Once an algorithm is selected, automate processing of larger cohort and review the results.
+4. Investigate Deep Learning based methods for image registration (e.g. VoxelMorph, DeepReg)
-1. If time permits, try MONAI-based DNN training on registered scans.
+6. Determine which approaches are suitable for automated use on a large cohort

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Acquired anonymous patient dataset
+1. Acquired anonymous patient dataset with preplanning CT&PET,Planning CT, follow-up CT and PET
-1. ...
+1.
 1. ...

 ## Illustrations